RebeccaTevaearai/homomorphic_sgbd/README.md

 `Char` value must be declare with single quote: 'v'.

-The prototype does not manage constraint like primary key and other, therefor they cannot be declare in the script.
+The prototype does not manage constraint like primary key and other, therefore they cannot be declare in the script.

 ## Query
 To start using queries, choose the `query` function and enter the query on one line, with a `;` to end it.

 #### CREATE TABLE tableName (columnName1 type, columnName2 type, ...);
 Create a new table in the database.
-There is no duplicate verification, do not create two table with the same name.
+There is no duplicate verification, do not create two tables with the same name.

 Example:
 ```